-Made with cooking oil instead of butter this cake recipe is so easy to make and delicious.
+Made with vegetable oil instead of butter this cake recipe is so easy to make and delicious.

 The almond extract enhances the already delicious orange flavor of the cake.

 This is the orange cake I remember making with my mom.
 It’s a real bowl licker.
 Thank goodness she still had the recipe.
 This recipe has been kicking around for 40 years at least.

 - juice of 1 orange 1/2 cup juice with pulp

 - 3/4 cup cooking oil

 - 1 teaspoon almond extract

 - 1 package vanilla sugar or 1/2 teaspoon vanilla extract

 Cut orange in half and extract juice with a hand juicer.
 Use the flesh and the juice.
 Grate the rind with a zester.